ChowdhuryGroup/pol_dep_scan/README.md

 ## How is Data Saved

-data is saved as a .txt file with utf-8 encoding, you are required to set the file name and its destination.
+data is saved as a .tsv file, you are required to specify the file name and its destination.

-the file name you use MUST NOT be present in the destination directory, if it is you have the option to rename the file

 there is a header that has the time the file was created and the array of positions of the polarizer when data was collected [degress].
 They have the '#' character in front to be compatible with numpy.loadtxt or numpy.genfromtxt

-format: Nx(M+2) array of comma seperated values, [[wvl],[bkg],[I(1st pol pos)],...,[I(ith pol pos)],...,[I(Nth pol pos)]]. where N is the number of data points that the spectrograph collects and M is the number of angles that the polarizer will rotate to, wvl,bkg,I(pos) Nx1 col arrays